peakhunt/u-boot-mainline-s5p4418/README.md

 were stopped for S5P4418.
 Virtually the original chip maker named Nexcell(not sure spelling is connect but who cares?) has given up on the chip.
 So here I go with this as another hobby project.

 I have no idea why they chose to give up on chip with simple design.
-Honestly I get to like this chip more and more as I dig deeper into it.
+Honestly I get to like the simplicity of the chip as I dig deeper into it.

 ## Difficulties
 As most people reading this already know, the datasheet sucks.
 There is no detailed description